ngjunsiang/laymansguide-src/season7/issue087/issue087.md

 Suppose one day, a customer goes out of business, or changes name, and the corresponding `Customer` entry gets deleted.
 Now if we accidentally attempt to retrieve `Sales` to that customer, the SQL command will fail because it is unable to find the entry.

-We can protect ourselves from this kind of error by setting `Sales.custID` as a **foreign key** from `Customer`, thus informing the database that `Sales.custID` is actually a column from `Customer`.
+We can protect ourselves from this kind of error by setting `Sales.custID` as a **foreign key** in `Customer`, thus informing the database that `Sales.custID` is actually a column from `Customer`.
 If we attempt to delete that customer again, the database will help to check if that entry is referenced by other tables as a foreign key.
 Entries can only be deleted if they are not referenced by other entries.

 These and other constraints allow us to protect ourselves from inadvertent harm, but over time, they accumulate and make a relational database very hard to modify.
 Database administrators will tell you to think about your database tables in advance, as even attempting to add a column or change a column type is going to be a pain in future!